Why I returned my Tieks Ballet Flats in Electric Snake

 A pair of Electric Snake Tieks ballet flats costs $295.
 Classic pairs of Tieks, such as black matte, cost $175, which is still steep, considering the prices of other flats.
 Shipping was free, and it was also tax free.
 Let's compare the prices of other ballet flats out there:

-Rothy's flats cost $125 per pair (PS: you get $20 with my link by the way).
+Rothy's flats cost $125 per pair.
 They're sustainably made from recycled plastic bottles.
 Side by side with the Tieks, Rothy's flats are comparatively comfy, and more flexible.

 Coach and Michael Kors flats go for under $100; they're even less expensive when they're on sale.